learn-co-students/atl-web-111819/12-sinatra-forms-and-rest/README.md

 ```

 Based on our deliverables, we want to have site visitors create a new book, or edit an existing one.
 How would we accomplish this with a form using our routes?

+How do we show new data to be loaded when a user creates a new entry to our database?